rkp8/SmartGymsScheduleManager/README.md

 ## Booking process

-To book a new appointment member needs to click `New Appointment` button on all appointments page and then:
+To book a new appointment, members start by clicking the `New Appointment` button on the all appointments page.
+They must then:

 1. Choose a desired class from the list of available classes
 2. Choose a trainer for the selected class